 We talk a lot about content creation because content is a major driver of your digital marketing.
 It’s not only a key component of SEO efforts; it’s also how you establish authority and expertise in your field.
 Because content is so important we often find ourselves trying to do more than we really need.
 A small business owner suddenly invests a great deal in professional video or the most upscale headshots in order to appear more like a Fortune 500 CEO.

-But what do we gain by these efforts?
+But what do we gain from these efforts?

 If we can see through you, is there ever enough polish?